ONLYOFFICE/onlyoffice-jira/README.md

 The latest compiled package files are available [here](https://github.com/ONLYOFFICE/onlyoffice-jira/releases) and on [Atlassian Marketplace](https://marketplace.atlassian.com/???).

-You could also install plugin from Jira administration panel:
+You can also install plugin from Jira administration panel:

 1. Navigate to `Manage apps` page.
 2. Click **Find new apps** on the left panel.